meredithbloom/GoodGames/README.md

 9. Forgot/recover password functionality.
 Some kind of automatic email deployment.

 **What I Learned**
-- I have a lot of difficulty understanding documentation.
-I'm a very visual person, so finding diagrams of the MVC, request/response cycle was wayyyy more helpful to me than a lot of the documentation.
-The fact that everyone uses "var" really confuses me.
-That being said, mongoose documentation really helped me with schemas/object IDs.
-- I can't teach myself everything.
-In fact, I can't teach myself most things, lol.
 - Learned a lot more about the MVC structure.
 There were some big conceptual leaps and I feel like I sort of got there, at least enough that I was able to successfully have three controllers.
 - Managing feelings of frustration and, at times, even panic.
 On Monday I felt totally overwhelmed, since I'd spent all weekend working on something that I ultimately had to scrap completely.
 Definitely the most frustrated I've felt in a while, certainly during this class.
 - Learning when to step away from my code, reassess my expectations.